comery/Bioinformatics-cook/mito2circos/README.md

 #background		=	./background.png
 ```

-- for “auto_depth” mode, you also need a genebank input file and configure file, but what you should care for is path setted in head of configure file.
+- for “auto_depth” mode, you also need a genebank input file and configure file, but what you should notice carefully is path setted in head of configure file - "circos_path", "bwa", and "samtools".

 ```
 # where circos you install